 You could piece together the necessary components for a cleaning kit—brushes, rods, patches, solvents—and it would work perfectly well, but having a pre-assembled kit is a lot simpler and more streamlined.
 You won’t have to worry about different brushes and rods not being compatible or having the wrong tools for the job.
 There are a lot of different gun cleaning kits to choose from, and while they’re all good, they’re not all equal—and that’s not a bad thing since different kits serve different purposes.
 In this buyer’s guide, I’m going to run through the pros (and cons) of three of the best gun cleaning kits.
 It is also important to remember the cleaning kit is useless unless you learn how to clean a rifle, shotgun, or handgun.
 Don’t make these gun cleaning mistakes.

 Before we get to the products, however, t’s important to note that if you’re looking for the perfect cleaning kit, you’re not going to find it.
 That might seem contradictory in a list of “best gun cleaning kits,” but it’s the honest truth.
 No matter how specialized it may be, or how many pieces it comes with, there will always be something else that you find yourself adding to it—or wondering why it was included in the first place.
 That’s just the nature of the beast.
 New products come out every year trying to improve on what came before them.
 Sometimes, they’re a resounding success.
 Other times, they’re answering a question that no one asked.
 Here are the best gun clean kits that we found.

-- Best Gun Cleaning Kit for Beginners: Gloryfire Universal Gun Cleaning Kit
+- Best for Beginners: Gloryfire Universal Gun Cleaning Kit

-- Best Universal Gun Cleaning Kit: Allen Ultimate Gun Cleaning Kit
+- Best Universal Kit: Allen Ultimate Gun Cleaning Kit

-- Best Portable Gun Cleaning Kit: Otis Tactical Cleaning Kit
+- Best Portable Kit: Otis Tactical Cleaning Kit

 Things to Consider Before Buying a Gun Cleaning Kit